steforster/Remact.Net/README.md

 **Notifications**

 The service port may send a callback notification to the client port.
-The client port may send a notification to the service port.
+Also, the client port may send a notification to the service port.
 Notifications are defined as parameter of a void method of the receiving port contract interface.
 There is no reply message to notifications.

 **Service / Client**

 In Remact, communication is symmetrical.
-Therefore services may also send requests to a method of the connected client port
-and get a response from it.
+Therefore services may also send requests to a method of the connected client port and get a response from it.
 The difference between service and client lies in the 1 : many relationship
 and in the active part the client is playing during connection buildup.

 **Publish / Subscribe**

-An service port can send messages to all its connected client ports.
+A service port can send messages to all its connected client ports.
 Connecting to such a service in fact means - subscribing to its publications.
 The publisher knows who received its publications because all communication is done through reliable
 TCP connections to known partners.

+**Communication stack**

+Remact uses the following layers when receiving a message from a remote actor:
+* The .NET TCP layer raises an event on a threadpool thread
+* The Alchemy.WebSocketClient or -Service interpretes the data frame and dispatches a text string to the protocol layer
+* The Wamp- or Json.RPC protocol layer deserializes the payload to a [Newtonsoft.Json.Linq.JToken](http://weblog.west-wind.com/posts/2012/Aug/30/Using-JSONNET-for-dynamic-JSON-parsing)
+* The RemactClient or -Service switches to the correct actor thread, builds a RemactMessage and and handles Remact internal messages
+* Other messages are handled by the RemactDispatcher.
+It finds the addressed method name in the list of supported contract interfaces, converts the payload to the .NET type defined as first parameter of the addressed method and invokes the addressed method by passing the strong typed payload, the RemactMessage and the session data as parameters
+* The called method may accept any serializable payload type, a Newtonsoft.Json.Linq.JToken or a [dynamic object](http://msdn.microsoft.com/en-us/library/dd264736%28v=vs.110%29.aspx)
+* When the addressed method could not be found or the received Json could not be converted to the correct .NET type,
+  a default message handler is called
+* The protocol layer converts the return type of the called method to Json and send it as a response

 How to build and test Remact.Net